Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

 \textit{Conditional random field}.
 The objective function and the conditional energy-based model can also be considered a form of conditional random field \cite{lafferty2001conditional}.
-Unlike traditional conditional random field, our conditional energy function is defined by a deep network, and its sampling process is jumpstarted by an initializer.
+Unlike traditional conditional random field, our conditional energy function is defined by a trainable deep network, and its MCMC sampling process is jumpstarted by a non-iterative initializer.

-\textit{Multimodal generative learning}.
-Learning joint probability distribution of signals of different modalities enables us to recover or generate one modality based on other modalities.
-For example, \cite{xing2012mining} learns a dual-wing harmoniums model for image and text data. \cite{ngiam2011multimodal} learns stacked multimodal auto-encoder on video and audio data. \cite{srivastava2012multimodal} learns a multimodal deep Boltzmann machine for joint image and text modeling.
-Our work focuses on the conditional distribution of one modality given another modality, and our method involves the cooperation between two types of models.

 \textit{Energy-based generative neural nets}.
-Our slow thinking solver is related to energy-based generative neural nets \cite{XieLuICML,gao2018learning,XieCVPR17,xie2019learning,xie2018learning,nijkamp2019learning,nijkamp2019anatomy}, which are energy-based models (EBMs) with energy functions parameterized by deep neural nets, and trained by MCMC-based maximum likelihood learning. \cite{XieLuICML} is the first to learn EBMs parametrized by modern ConvNets by maximum likelihood estimation via Langevin dynamics, and also investigates ReLU \cite{krizhevsky2012imagenet} with Gaussian reference in the proposed model that are called generative ConvNet. \cite{gao2018learning} proposes a multi-grid sampling and learning method for the generative ConvNet. \cite{XieCVPR17,xie2019learning} generalize \cite{XieLuICML} for modeling dynamic patterns by adopting a spatial-temporal ConvNet in the energy function. \cite{xie2018learning} develops a volumetric version of the energy-based generative neural net for 3D object patterns.
-Recently, \cite{nijkamp2019learning} investigates training the energy-based generative ConvNets with short-run MCMC.
-All models mentioned above are unconditioned EBMs, while our solver is a conditioned EBM jointly trained with a conditional generator serving as an approximate sampler.
+Our slow thinking solver is related to energy-based generative neural nets \cite{XieLuICML,gao2018learning,XieCVPR17,xie2019learning,xie2018learning,nijkamp2019learning,nijkamp2019anatomy}, which are energy-based models (EBMs) with energy functions parameterized by deep neural nets, and trained by MCMC-based maximum likelihood learning. \cite{XieLuICML} is the first to learn EBMs parametrized by modern ConvNets by maximum likelihood estimation via Langevin dynamics, and also investigates ReLU \cite{krizhevsky2012imagenet} with Gaussian reference in the proposed model that is called generative ConvNet. \cite{gao2018learning} proposes a multi-grid sampling and learning method for training generative ConvNets.
+The spatial-temporal generative ConvNet proposed in\cite{XieCVPR17,xie2019learning} further generalizes the generative ConvNet of images in \cite{XieLuICML} to modeling dynamic patterns, e.g., videos or image sequences, by parameterizing the energy function with a bottom-up spatial-temporal ConvNet. \cite{xie2018learning, xie2020generative} develops a volumetric version of the energy-based generative neural net, which is called generative VoxelNet, for 3D object patterns.
+Recently, \cite{nijkamp2019learning} investigates training the energy-based generative ConvNet with a short-run MCMC.
+All models mentioned above are unconditioned EBMs, while our solver is a conditioned EBM jointly trained with a conditional latent variable model serving as an approximate conditional sampler.